Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Gardenia Florida

-The cape jasmine fruit is used in Chinese Medicine to clear heat, cool the blood and stop bleeding.
-When applied externally, it helps to reduce swelling and blood stagnation from traumatic injury.
-Taken orally, it can reduce toxicity and help prevent and calm breakouts.
+The cape jasmine fruit is used in Chinese Medicine to clear heat, and when applied externally, it can help to reduce swelling and blood stagnation from traumatic injury.
+In Zilch Acne Formula, it plays the role in reducing toxicity and help prevent and calm breakouts.

 Long Dan Cao